AidoP/blog/_posts/2020-01-02-software-rasteriser-vectors.md

 # Vectors, Matrices and Maths

-To start our journey we need a solid maths library behind our beneath our feet to prevent us falling too far.
+To start our journey we need a solid maths library beneath our feet to prevent us falling too far.
 Computer graphics is fairly maths heavy, but for the basics we only need to understand Vectors and Matrices.

 Start a new project by creating a directory then using `$ cargo init`{:.language-shell} inside.
 Now we should add a `src/lib.rs` file on the offchance we want to reuse components of our program, such as the maths library.
 The real reason you should do this will come about later. `lib.rs` needs to know where to find our future maths module so we add, and re-export it as so: